benjum/idre-data-sci-with-python/README.md

-# Introduction to Data Science with Python Part 1
+# Introduction to Data Science with Python

 This repository is maintained by Ben Winjum and Yoh Kawano for use in UCLA IDRE's introductory class "Introduction to Data Science with Python".

----

 ## Interacting with the materials